Volvo 300 Series: Markets

 While not a major sales success, the Volvo badge ensured that the car had a strong middle-class following (often as a second car) in some places, particularly in the UK in the 1980s.
 It regularly made it onto Britain's top annual 20 sales tables for that decade and was the best-selling import car at several points in the early 1980s.
 They are robust and mechanically simple (and therefore easy to maintain).
-Variomatic transmissions are reliable if given proper care.
+Variomatic transmissions are reliable if when properly maintained.
 The rust protection was poorer than that of other Volvos, but the engines were durable.
 In February 2016, it was reported that 627 examples of the 300 Series were still in use on Britain's roads.